Survivorship Learning Series

 May - June 2025

-This learning series will provide guidance and best practices to improve patient navigation for cancer survivors in rural communities throughout New York State.
-Over the course of three sessions, participants will learn how patient navigation impacts the survivor’s quality of life; navigation best practices with a focus on rural settings; and the navigator’s role.
+This learning series provided guidance and best practices to improve patient navigation for cancer survivors in rural communities throughout NYS.
+Over the course of three sessions, participants learned how patient navigation impacts the survivor’s quality of life; navigation best practices with a focus on rural settings; and the navigator’s role.

 The 2024 Survivorship Project ECHO Series